bchimborazo/HHA504_mysql_vm_vs_managed/docs/comparison.md

 In contrast, Cloud SQL provisioning was faster and more straightforward.
 Creating the instance, adding authorized networks, and setting up database users took approximately 6-7 minutes total.
 There were no configuration files to edit manually, no services to restart, and no troubleshooting required.

 ### Preference
 Overall, I would personally go with a managed service.
-While more costly, I believe that it's extensive configurations and user friendly interface make it ideal in production.
+While more costly, I believe that it's extensive configurations and user friendly interface makes it ideal in production.

 ## Use Case Analysis